OSInside/kiwi/doc/source/building/working_with_images/vmx_setup_for_google.rst

 2. Image Type definition

-   In order to allow the image to be expanded to the configured disk geometry of the instance started by Google Compute Engine it is suggested to let KIWI's oem boot code take over that task.
+   To allow the image to be expanded to the configured disk geometry of the instance started by Google Compute Engine it is suggested to let KIWI's OEM boot code take over that task.
 It would also be possible to try cloud-init's resize module but we found conflicts when two cloud init systems, `google-compute-engine-init` and `cloud-init` were used together.
 Thus for now we stick with KIWI's